 One way to get your deck published is to submit your work to traditional publishers such as Hay House, Blue Angel Publishing, or Llewellyn.
 There are definitely some advantages to taking this route: First of all, having the support of an established publishing company will allow you to access resources that might otherwise not be available to you as easily.
 For instance, your publisher may do some of the editing for you, source your artwork, and handle everything from getting your cards printed to distributing them to stores all around the world.

 If you’re looking for a faster and easier solution that allows you to stay in control of your own process and keep a higher amount of your profits, you may want to consider self-publishing your deck instead.
-With the right strategy and support, you can set up your own system that will allow you to distribute your deck to third-party booksellers such as Amazon or Barnes & Noble, reach a wider audience with your creations, and fulfill large order volumes efficiently without having to do it all on your own.
+With the right strategy and support, you can set up your own system that will allow you to distribute your deck to third-party booksellers such as Amazon or retail stores, reach a wider audience with your creations, and fulfill large order volumes efficiently without having to do it all on your own.

 If the above sounds amazing, this article is for you!
-Here are 3 basic steps to self-publish your oracle card deck:
+Here are the 3 basic steps to self-publish your oracle card deck:

 Self-Publishing Your Own Oracle or Tarot Deck: How to Get Started